 Plastic and all other waste suitable for recycling is collected and sold as “trash for cash” to raise money for the Royal Resorts Foundation’s charitable causes: conservation, children’s education, cancer screening and treatment for women on a low income, physiotherapy for children with motor and neurological disorders and employee emergency relief.
 In 2017, 311 tons of waste were recycled, representing US$13,600 for the Foundation.

-The plastic tide Did you know that 70 percent of all the garbage in the oceans is plastic?
+Did you know that 70 percent of all the garbage in the oceans is plastic?
 Plastic carrier bags, bottles, packaging, straws, fishing nets and even cling film find their way into rivers, on to our coasts and ultimately into the oceans.
 Only nine percent of all the plastic produced worldwide has been recycled.
 Scientists estimate that by 2050 there will be more plastic in the sea than fish.

 There are vast floating patches of garbage in our oceans, of which the most famous is called the Great Pacific Garbage Patch.
 It is twice the size of Texas, three times the size of France and it is still growing.